Canon 1300D vs M3

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS M3 are two digital cameras that were revealed to the public, respectively, in March 2016 and February 2015.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS M3 are two digital cameras that were officially introduced, respectively, in March 2016 and February 2015.
 The 1300D is a DSLR, while the M3 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the M3 provides 24 MP.
+The 1300D has a resolution of 17.9 megapixels, whereas the M3 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M3 is considerably smaller (42 percent) than the Canon 1300D.
 Moreover, the M3 is markedly lighter (25 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the M3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.